 - red wine vinegar.
 Adds bright acidity that balances the sweetness of the sun-dried tomatoes.

 - sun-dried tomatoes.
-Use oil-packed for easier blending or soak dry-packed tomatoes in warm water first.
+Use oil-packed for easier blending or Homemade Sun-Dried Tomatoes for the best flavor.

 - dried parsley.
 Brings mild herbal notes; feel free to swap in fresh parsley for brighter flavor.